Sage-Bionetworks/portalsDocs/articles/getting_started.md

 ## What is Synapse?

-Synapse is an open source collaborative platform.
-It can store data, code, results, and descriptions research work.
+Synapse is a collaborative research platform that allows individuals and teams to share, track, and discuss their data and analysis in projects.
+Synapse is built to work on the web.
+We provide access to Synapse features and services for programmers through a REST API, [Python client](https://python-docs.synapse.org/build/html/index.html), [command line client](https://python-docs.synapse.org/build/html/CommandLineClient.html), and [R client](https://r-docs.synapse.org/).

 Synapse hosts many [research projects](https://www.synapse.org/#!StandaloneWiki:ResearchCommunities) and [resources](https://www.synapse.org/#!StandaloneWiki:OpenResearchProjects).
 It also hosts crowdsourced competitions, including [DREAM Challenges](http://dreamchallenges.org/).
 [Sage Bionetworks](http://www.sagebionetworks.org) provides Synapse services free of charge to the scientific community through generous support from various [funding sources](/articles/faq.html#how-is-synapse-funded).

 Synapse operates under a thorough [governance process](/articles/governance.html).
 This includes [Terms and Conditions of Use](https://s3.amazonaws.com/static.synapse.org/governance/SageBionetworksSynapseTermsandConditionsofUse.pdf?v=4), guidelines, and operating procedures.

-## Register for a Synapse Account
+## Create Your Account

-Anyone can browse public content on the Synapse web site, but to download and create content you will need to register for an account using an email address.
+Anyone can browse public content on the Synapse web site.
+To download and create content, you will need to [register for an account](https://www.synapse.org/register) using an email address.
 You will receive an email message for verification to complete the registration process.

-<a href="https://www.synapse.org/register" class="btn btn-primary">Register</a>

-Synapse can store human subject data with sharing and use restrictions.
-Before you can upload files, you must demonstrate you understand what you can share in Synape.
-To start this process:

-<a href="https://www.synapse.org/#!Quiz:Certification" class="btn btn-primary">Become a Certified User</a>

-Read the [accounts, certification, and profile validation](/articles/accounts_certified_users_and_profile_validation.html) page to learn more about the different levels of users.
+## Getting Certified

+Synapse is a data sharing platform approved for storing data from human subjects research.
+This requires special care and thought.
+To upload files, Sage Bionetworks requires you demonstrate awareness of privacy and security issues.

+You can complete this by taking a short [Certification Quiz](https://www.synapse.org/#!Quiz:Certification).

 ## Project and Data Management on Synapse

-Synapse content is organized in `Projects`.
-In a project you can upload files and write descriptions (Wikis).
-Each Project also contains a discussion forum.
+Synapse `Projects` are online workspaces where researchers can collaborate and organize their work.
+Synapse supports all kinda of working groups: individuals, small teams, and large consortia.

 To create a `Project`:

 1. Go to your [projects list](https://www.synapse.org/#!Profile:v/projects) on your dashboard.
 1. Click the **Create Project** button.
 1. Decide on a unique name for your `Project` and click Save.

+Read about [`Projects`](making_a_project.md) in the user guide.

 By default, your newly created `Project` is private.
 You are the only person who can access it, including any content in it.
 In another tutorial you will learn how to share your project with other users.